 If Congress uses special fund for submarine construction like a savings account, socking away money for big bills coming due in the 2020s, the military shipbuilding base can stay healthy.
 If it has to find the money for the subs in its annual shipbuilding budget, that could spell trouble.

-Hugh Lessing, Daily Press
+Hugh Lessing, Daily Press3 December 2015

 The biggest question facing the nation's largest military shipbuilder is how will Congress pay for the next generation of ballistic missile submarines, the head of Huntington Ingalls Industries said Thursday.